theroyallab/ST-tabbyAPI-loader/README.md

 - If a toast tells you to check inside the JavaScript console, access it via `Inspect Element` then head to the console tab.
 From there, look for any red error lines that start with `TabbyLoader`.

 - If an error isn't properly described, check the TabbyAPI console in your terminal.
 It will most likely have a more detailed description of what went wrong.

+## Contributing

+If you have issues with the project:

+- Describe the issues in detail

+- If you have a feature request, please indicate it as such.

+If you have a Pull Request

+- Describe the pull request in detail, what, and why you are changing something

+## Developers and Permissions

+Creators/Developers:

+- kingbri